BOOKING & PRICING

 All of our food tours and classes are vegetarian friendly.
 Please notify us of your dietary restrictions upon booking.

 When you make your booking we ask what dietary restrictions you have.
-For the Taste of Testaccio Food Tour, we can accommodate all dietary restrictions.
-For the Testaccio Supper Stroll, we can accommodate vegetarians and guests who are lactose-intolerant but we are unable to make substitutions for gluten.
+For the Taste of Testaccio Food Tour and Testaccio Supper Stroll we can accommodate all dietary restrictions.
 On both the Trastevere for Foodies and the Twilight Trastevere Tours and for cooking classes, we are unfortunately unable to make substitutions for individuals with a gluten or lactose intolerance.
 If you have food allergies or intolerances and decide to try tastings in addition to those that have been specially catered for you, please be aware that you do so at your own risk and the company assumes no responsibility.